 Here is why the method works so well.
 It is completely scientifically based.

 Most commercial shampoos contain sulfates.
 Check the ingredient label on your shampoo bottle.
-Odds are, it contains something like “Sodium Laureth Sulfate” or “Sodium Laurel Sulfate” or “Ammonium Laurel Sulfate.”
-Perhaps you already knew this.
+Odds are, it contains something like "sodium lauryl sulfate" or "ammonium laurel sulfate."

-What you probably don’t realize is that if you check the ingredients list on your favorite dish detergent, odds are it also contains something like “Sodium Laureth Sulfate” or “Sodium Laurel Sulfate” or “Ammonium Laurel Sulfate.”
+What you probably don't realize is that if you check the ingredients list on your favorite dish detergent, odds are it also contains one of those ingredients very high on the list.

-That’s right.
-The stuff that you’re putting in your hair is the same stuff you’re using to scrub the meatloaf off of the dinnerware.
+That's right.
+One of the primary ingredients in your shampoo is the same as one of the primary ingredients that is in your dish detergent.
+The same stuff you are putting in your hair is the same stuff you're using to scrub the meatloaf off the dinnerware.

-Why in the world would they put dish detergent ingredients in shampoo, you ask?
-It’s simple: sulfates are surfactants.
+So why would they put dish detergent ingredients in shampoo?
+It's simple: sulfates are surfactants.
 Surfactants are molecules that can reduce tension between oil and water.
 To put it simply: they are highly effective grease fighters.
 They can cut through oil and grime and leave the things they touch oil-free.

 Curly hair is fundamentally different from straight hair.
-Ever wonder why your friends with straight hair have glossy, shiny hair while yours is dull and frizzy?
-Biologically speaking, straight hair is naturally better moisturized.
+Ever wonder why your friends with straight hair have glossy, shiny hair, while yours is dull and frizzy in comparison?
+Straight hair is naturally better moisturized.
 Straight-haired people have a head start on us curlies in terms of moisture!
-This is because the oil secreted by the sebaceous glands in your scalp can’t travel down your hair as well as it can for straight hair.
+This is because the oil secreted by the sebaceous glands in your scalp can't travel down your spirals as well as it can for straight hair.
 The results?
-Straight hair looks glossy and healthy while curly hair looks dry and frizzy, often with an oily scalp to boot.
+Straight hair looks glossy and healthy, while curly hair looks dry and frizzy, often with an oily scalp to boot.

-The overall result of using sulfate-based shampoos to clean your hair is that your hair looks dull and dry because it is completely starved for oil and moisture, while though those lucky straight-haired people can use sulfates and still look well moisturized because they have a head start on moisture and the sulfates don’t get into their hair shafts.
+The overall result of using sulfate-based shampoos to clean curly hair is that your hair looks dull and dry because it is completely starved for oil and moisture, while those with straight-hair can use sulfates and still look well moisturized because they have a moisture head start and the sulfates have a harder time penetrating the hair shaft.

 How can we fix this problem?